WHO's stark warning as Covid cases skyrocket

 Case numbers are also surging in New Zealand.

-This week is the first time case numbers have topped 10,000 since April – but there is no indication the Government will consider switching alert levels.
+This week is the first time case numbers have topped 10,000 since April – but there is no indication the Government will consider switching settings.

 The weekly increase – which epidemiologist Professor Michael Baker says is more significant than the daily cases – is also trending upwards.

-With the moving average of Covid-19 cases being up nearly 2000, Baker says New Zealand could be in trouble.
+With the seven-day rolling average of Covid-19 cases being up 2000 cases per day, Baker says New Zealand could be in trouble.

 "All the signs point towards a large wave of Covid-19 with an abrupt rise in cases, and it's very distinct, he said."

-Covid-19 modeler Dr Michael Plank agrees, telling the Herald it's obvious Aotearoa is facing down a second wave.
+Covid-19 modeller Dr Michael Plank agrees, telling the Herald it's obvious Aotearoa is facing down a second wave.

 "It's clear now that cases are trending upwards and we're at the start of a second wave and that is concerning."